Updated for the 2021 season on 12th April 2021.

 If two yellow flags are waved by a marshal post it tells the riders there is danger and an obstruction covers part or the whole of the track.

-During a race either a single yellow flag or two means riders must slow down, be prepared to stop and overtaking is prohibited until the green flag is waved telling the riders the danger is now over and normal racing is to resume.
+During a race either a single yellow flag or two means riders must slow down and overtaking is prohibited until the green flag is waved telling the riders the danger is now over and normal racing is to resume.

 If a rider does overtake at this time, they will be ordered to surrender the place gained, if they do not a harsher penalty will be issued.